 Eucharistic Exposition and Benediction

 During Eucharistic exposition, the faithful can come and offer prayer and worship in the presence of God in the Blessed Sacrament.
 Eucharistic exposition here at Guardian Angels Parish begins every Wednesday following the 9am Mass.
 The Blessed Sacrament is exposed throughout the day until reposition at 7pm.
 During exposition the Church celebrates a ritual known as Benediction.
-Benediction is the devotion whereby certain hymns and prayers are recited and the congregation is blessed with the exposed Eucharist by a priest or deacon At Guardian Angels.
-Benediction is celebrated at 3pm.
+Benediction is the devotion whereby certain hymns and prayers are recited and the congregation is blessed with the exposed Eucharist by a priest or deacon at Guardian Angels.
+Benediction is celebrated at 11am.